Spark gap PEMF machines

 In spome hospitals the same obsolete spark technology is still used to unload huge amounts of energies into underwater electrodes focused on kidneys to disintegrate kidney stones.
 This is called Extracorporeal Shock Wave Lithotripsy (ESWL).

 The amount of energy released for this purpose is controlled by changing the very high voltage between the 14,000 and 22,000 volt level for charging the very high voltage capacitor.

 Click on the video for a short demonstration where it used to show how a candy is disintegrated exactly the same way as a kidney stone ===>>>

 In short: a spark gap is used as a very fast switch for very high voltages in the tens of thousands of volts, where a vast amount of energy is suddenly dumped e.g. into electrodes or coils.
 Sometimes a spark gap is called a spark chamber.

-This technology was originally developed in Greece decades ago and applied for health purposes, but has become obsolete technology although some companies are still marketing such PEMF devices.
+This technology was originally developed in Greece decades ago and applied for health purposes, but has become obsolete technology although some companies are still marketing such PEMF devices for extremely high prices.

 This can be compared to slowly filling a bucket with water until it is full, upon which the whole contents is emptied out in one big splash.
 Because it takes time for this process, similarly the pulse repetition rate of a spark PEMF device is limited.

 In order to discharge the capacitor [charged to tens of thousands of volts] a spark gap with titanium electrodes is used to reduce the wear of the electrodes as much as possible but even these electrodes will need to be replaced after a while exactly the same way as the plugs in a car motor need to be replaced from time to time.
 Replacement of these spark gap electrodes are expensive making these PEMF devices service dependable and expensive downtime.